django-fluent/django-fluent-contents/docs/quickstart.rst

             return self.title

-Make sure the admin screen uses either the :class:`~fluent_contents.admin.placeholderfield.PlaceholderFieldAdmin` or :class:`~fluent_contents.admin.placeholderfield.PlaceholderFieldAdminMixin` class.
+Make sure the admin screen the :class:`~fluent_contents.admin.placeholderfield.PlaceholderFieldAdmin` class.
 This makes sure additional inlines are added the the admin screen:

 .. code-block:: python